dgroomes/vanilla-kafka/README.md

   * Should prefer using interrupts to stop KafkaConsumer?
 Even though KafkaConsumer recommends using a flag?
 See <https://kafka.apache.org/0110/javadoc/index.html?org/apache/kafka/clients/consumer/KafkaConsumer.html>
-  * How do I set log levels?
-(I'm not in Spring Boot anymore I can' use `application.yml`...)
   * Can we pause and resume the KafkaConsumer?